 • Whether or not a relationship at work should be declared

-For guidance on managing sensitive relationships at work or for further employment law/human resources advice, please don’t hesitate to get in touch with Joan.
+For guidance on managing sensitive relationships at work or for further employment law and human resources advice, please don’t hesitate to get in touch with Joan.

 Please note this information is provided by way of example and may not be complete and is certainly not intended to constitute legal advice.
 You should take bespoke advice for your circumstances.